julienguyenaus/Customer-segmentation/README.md

 # Customer-segmentation
-Segmenting customers through the application of clustering algorithms and association rule mining using Python
+Segmenting customers through the application of clustering algorithms and association rule mining using Python.

 # View full notebook with outputs